 The tortillas taste great fresh, but after sitting in a zip-lock bag for a few hours the become much less pliable.
 I generally re-heat them with a damp towel in the microwave which makes them pliable enough to wrap filling in.

-What can I substitute for baking powder in flour tortillas?
+What can I use instead of baking powder in tortillas?

 Combine flour, salt and olive oil in a mixing bowl.
 It’s easiest to use your hands, but an electric mixer can be used as well.
 Add 1/2 cup of warm milk to the flour mixture and mix until thoroughly blended.
 Add another 1/2 cup of warm milk and mix again, then add the final 1/2 cup of warm milk and mix well.

-How can I make my flour tortillas more pliable?
+How can I make my tortillas more pliable?

 The problem is if the dough is overworked.
 This creates a tough dough that shrinks and is harder to roll or press.
 If your dough is stretched and then returns to shape, then its either overworked or needs more resting.
 I would say you only need to knead the dough for about two minutes by hand.

-Some flour tortilla recipes call for baking powder.
-Some don’t.
-It acts as a leavening agent, giving the tortillas a little bit of puffy volume.
+Some flour tortilla recipes call for baking powder. … It acts as a leavening agent, giving the tortillas a little bit of puffy volume.
 Sans baking soda, it would be a much flatter tortilla.

 What could I use instead of baking powder?